Redawt/f4-frost-guide/mo2.md

+## READ THIS FIRST !!!
-#### In this step, we will install and configure Mod Organizer 2, the best mod manager for any Bethesda game.
+In this step, we will install and configure Mod Organizer 2, the best mod manager for any Bethesda game.
+You can alternatively use Vortex, but this guide does not provide details and information on how to use Vortex.
+If you use Vortex, you still need to read the **Important Mod Installation Advice**{: .hili} part of this section".

 ## Installing Mod Organizer 2
 1. Download the **Mod Organizer 2**{: .hili} file from [here](https://www.nexusmods.com/skyrimspecialedition/mods/6194?tab=files)